TNO/gLTSdiff/docs/library-overview.md

 ## Projectors

 Projectors allow to project state and transition properties along a certain value.
-For instance, a difference automaton may be projected along a difference kind to produce a regular automaton with only the added states and transitions.
+For instance, a difference automaton may be projected along a difference kind to produce a regular automaton containing only the states and transitions of that difference kind.
 The use of projectors is currently mostly limited to testing.

 gLTSdiff ships with various built-in projectors: